idugeni/idugeni.github.io/README.md

 # idugeni.github.io

-Explore our website built with Jekyll, TailwindCSS, and DaisyUI.
+Explore our website built with **Jekyll**, **TailwindCSS**, and **DaisyUI**.
 The site showcases a variety of projects, blog posts, documentation, and other engaging pages that are both inspiring and informative.

 ## Features